 Extra-large (200+ TB) databases or databases requiring extreme performance may benefit from having four or more RAC database nodes and separate storage nodes.
-In this architecture the Azure disks are attached to the storage nodes only.
-The disks are shared with the RAC database nodes over the high-speed network.
+In this architecture the EBS storage volumes are attached to the storage nodes only.
+The storage volumes are shared with the RAC database nodes over the high-speed network.

-Each RAC database node can get up to 16,000 MBPS (E104is_v5 VM) of storage throughput.
-Each storage node can provide up to 4,000 MBPS (D96s_v5) of throughput.
+Each RAC database node can achieve up to 30,000 MBPS of storage throughput.
+Each storage node can provide up to 10,000 MBPS of throughput.

 ASM disk groups are configured with either Normal Redundancy (2-way mirroring), or High Redundancy (3-way mirroring).
-This provides protection against loss of either one, or two storage nodes respectively.
+This provides protection against the loss of either one or two storage nodes respectively.

-Extra-large database cluster on Azure with 4+ RAC nodes and separate storage nodes
+Figure 3.
+Extra-large database cluster with 4+ RAC nodes and separate storage nodes